 Location: Washington D.C., Thomas Jefferson’s Monticello, and Williamsburg, Virginia

-Cost: Normal Tuition Rates + a $2,000 fee that covers airfare, hotel, ground transportation and admission to key sites visited throughout the course.
+Cost: Normal Tuition Rates + a $2,100 fee that covers airfare, hotel, ground transportation and admission to key sites visited throughout the trip.